Alfuroot/Pearpository/PersistenceControllerTutorial.md

     }

 ```
-Obviously you could add predicates to the deleteRequest and fetchRequest in order to filter data
+You could add predicates to the deleteRequest and fetchRequest in order to filter data.